jayfresh/sos-rn-prototype/DESIGN_NOTES.md

 The implementation of handling roles is not great - the React Navigation tab navigator always shows at least one tab, but the tabs are role-dependent, so that's a start.

+Note: have also made use of the React Context API to store information about roles separately and provide it to components that need it.
+See use of `./common/context.js` and `./common/roleManager.js`.
+Helpful tutorial on this here: https://levelup.gitconnected.com/how-to-use-the-react-context-api-to-build-react-native-expo-and-firebase-apps-adda840e52b0.

 ### Granting roles to users

 Ideas for giving certain users roles: